TerjeNorderhaug/nexmo-pubnub-device-monitor/README.md

 The implementation is highly *isomorphic*: Most of the code is shared between the browser and the server.
 See the /src/cljs directory for the shared code, /src/browser for the browser specific and /src/node for the server only code.
+The server uses *react* to generate a static page, while *react* is used in the browser to keep the page updated to reflect changes to the status of the devices sychronized with the server via pubnub.

 ## Demonstration